McLaren double disqualification revives Verstappen's F1 hopes

 Verstappen was 20 seconds clear of the field by lap 23 and pitted at the halfway point, rejoining in the lead after Russell and Norris had switched already to the hard tyre.

-Aston Martin's Lance Stroll was taken out by Sauber's Gabriel Bortoleto as the Brazilian rookie dived aggressively into the first corner and ran out of road, with both retiring immediately.
+Aston Martin's Lance Stroll was taken out by Sauber's Gabriel Bortoleto at the start when the Brazilian rookie dived aggressively into the first corner and ran out of road, with both retiring.

 Alpine's Pierre Gasly was also a spinner at the start and the virtual safety car was triggered on the second lap for marshals to retrieve debris between turns one and four.